converged-computing/operator-experiments/aws/lammps/hpc7g/run1/README.md

 </details>

 Note this takes 15-20 minutes.
-When it's done, note that they [still haven't fixed the efa bug](https://github.com/weaveworks/eksctl/issues/6222#issuecomment-1606309482), and there are also deprecated fields (that likely led to more bugs) so we are going to get the manifest and fix it ourselves.
+When it's done, note that they [still haven't fixed the efa bug](https://github.com/weaveworks/eksctl/issues/6222#issuecomment-1606309482), and there are also deprecated fields (that likely led to more bugs).
+This means there are two options - if you are using the compiled eksctl that I [referenced above](https://github.com/weaveworks/eksctl/pull/6743#pullrequestreview-1507361538) you should be OK.
+But if you need a manifest handy to deploy yourself:

 ```bash
 $ kubectl delete -f ./config/efa-device-plugin.yaml